calvinhariprasad/E-Commerce-Site/README.md

 ---

-_All of the code in this repository was either written by Steven Whitfield, or automatically generated using Gatsby or NPM._
+_All of the code in this repository was written by Steven Whitfield using boilerplate from Gatsby/NPM._